Here’s why Bernie Sanders is going after Starbucks CEO Howard Schultz

 According to jobs website Indeed.com, coffee-preparers at Starbucks make $16.59 per hour in New York, where a statewide minimum wage of $15 per hour was enacted as part of the state’s 2016 budget.

-Indeed puts the average hourly wage at $11.68 in Arkansas and at $10.94 in Mississippi.
+Indeed puts the average hourly wage at $11.68 in Arkansas and at $10.94 in Mississippi, though Starbucks announced last year a $15 minimum wage at company-owned stores.

 The company also defended its record on labor issues, saying it “has been extensively engaged in good faith bargaining at more than 200 locations where the results of a National Labor Relations Board (NLRB) election have been certified.”